Shirin Ebadi: Political views

 In 2018, in an interview with Bloomberg, Ebadi stated her belief that the Islamic Republic has reached a point of which it is now un-reformable.
 Ebadi called for a referendum on the Islamic Republic.

 Nobel Peace Prize

 On 10 October 2003, Ebadi was awarded the Nobel Peace Prize for her efforts for democracy and human rights, especially for the rights of women and children.
 The selection committee praised her as a "courageous person" who "has never heeded the threat to her own safety".
 Now she travels abroad lecturing in the West.
 She is against a policy of forced regime change.

-The decision of the Nobel committee surprised some observers worldwide.
-Pope John Paul II had been predicted to win the Peace Prize amid speculation that he was nearing death.
-Some observers viewed Ebadi's selection as a calculated and political one along the lines of the selection of Lech Wałęsa and Mikhail Gorbachev, among others, for the award.
-Furthermore, they suggested that Ebadi's activities were not directly related to the goals of the prize as originally expressed by Alfred Nobel.